Jeffocube/ForumCrawler/README.md

     ```
     'stop' :  lambda x: int(x.xpath('//*[@id="content"]/div/div/div[3]//a[contains(@class,"currentPage")]/text()')[0]) == 1,
     ```
 ### Noted: Xpath and stopping condition might be different for each site.
-So, it needs modification accordingingly.
+So, it needs modification accordingly.